ocelot-cloud/ocelot-cloud/README.md

 bash run-demo.sh
 ```

-## Documentation

-For more information, such as the Contribution Guide and Code of Conduct, see the [docs](docs) folder.

-## Contact
+## Further Information

-To contact us, ask questions, or share ideas for improvements, please join our [Discord channel](https://discord.gg/RS85gNNZ).
+The Contribution Guide and Code of Conduct can be found in the [docs](docs) folder.
+To find out more about the project, please visit our [website](https://ocelot-cloud.org).
+To get in touch or join our community, please visit the contact page.

 ## License